Build Instructions (Version 2)

 1. Open the ESP32 code in the Arduino IDE

-2. Set your Wi-Fi name + password in the code
+3. Set your Wi-Fi SSID + password

 4) Build Order (Recommended Sequence)

-1. Print the base first
+1. Print base

-2. Print the torso next
+2. Print torso

 5) Arm Build

-1. Print the arm parts
+1. Print arm parts and test-fit

-2. Install centered servos, building outward (shoulder → forearm)
+2. Install centered servos building outward (shoulder → forearm)

-3. Route servo cables as you assemble
+3. Route cables as you go (avoid pinch points)

 6) Neck Build